 If you’re in need of a big helping hand, do what you can to sell your goods and services at a faster rate than you normally would.
 If it means running a limited-time-only promotion or adding extra incentives to your sales team for a period, then so be it.

-To help keep a close eye on your cash flow, try out the Reep free trial.
+To help keep a close eye on your cash flow, sign up for Reep today – contact us today for more information.
 With live access to your financial data, Reep creates cash flow forecasts updated in real time.